Home Blog PII Data Protection: Complete Guide to Personally Identifiable Information Management

 Storage Locations: Inventory of databases, files, and services where PII is stored, including backup and disaster recovery systems.

-Sharing Arrangements: Documentation of third-party data sharing, processor relationships, and international data transfers.
+Sharing Arrangements: Documentation of third-party data sharing, processor relationships, and international data transfers, with documented flows supporting compliance with data privacy regulations and other relevant data protection laws.

 Automated Discovery Tools

-Modern data discovery platforms use advanced techniques to identify and classify PII automatically:
+Modern data discovery platforms use advanced techniques to identify and classify PII automatically, supporting broader data security and privacy operations:

 Pattern Recognition: Algorithms that identify common PII formats like Social Security numbers, email addresses, and phone numbers.